magriggs/SparkIgniteSimpleExample/README.md

 This example demonstrates joining 2 RDDs via the use of DataFrames.
 The first RDD is create from a file and the second is an IgniteRDD.

+To run Spark+Ignite:
 ./start.sh com.gridgain.examples.sparkwordcount.SparkSQLJoin <inputfile>

+To run Spark-RDD only for comparison:
+./start-rdd.sh com.gridgain.examples.sparkwordcount.SparkSQLJoin <inputfile>

 ___